Here we see in this verse the evidence of the fear of the Lord in one’s life; humility and honor.

 (References from Torrey’s Topical Textbook)

 Humiliation of soul always brings a positive blessing with it.
 If we empty our hearts of self God will fill them with His love.
 He who desires close communion with Christ should remember the word of the Lord, "To this man will I look, even to him that is poor and of a contrite spirit, and trembleth at My word."
 Stoop if you would climb to heaven.
-Do we not say of Jesus, "He descended that He might ascend"? so must you.
-You must grow downwards, that you may grow upwards; for the sweetest fellowship with heaven is to be had by humble souls, and by them alone.
+Do we not say of Jesus, "He descended that He might ascend"? so must we.
+We must grow downwards, that we may grow upwards; for the sweetest fellowship with heaven is to be had by humble souls, and by them alone.
 God will deny no blessing to a thoroughly humbled spirit.
 "Blessed are the poor in spirit: for theirs is the kingdom of heaven," with all its riches and treasures.